Personal

 must have been difficult for actress Ye Jin

-Son to dress like a slob in the beginning of
+Son to dress like a slob in the beginning of Personal

-Personal Taste, when she's been doing
+Taste, when she's been doing modeling as

-them felt about this production and they
+this production and they were both very proud

-were both very proud of their work on this
+of their work on this show, and very

-show, and very complimentary of their fellow
+complimentary of their fellow cast members,

-cast members, praising their work to the
+praising their work to the skies.
+I must say

-skies.
-I must say that in some K-dramas the
+that in some K-dramas the side characters are

-side characters are not very interesting to
+not very interesting to me, but in Personal

-them are just as much fun to watch as the
+Taste most of them are just as much fun

-leads, particularly darling Sang-jun, Jin
+to watch as the leads, particularly darling

-best friend.
-Those two become good friends
+Gae In's best friend.
+Those two become good

-made me giggle constantly.
+relationship made me giggle constantly.

 This is such a joy of a show, with many